amanjiofficial/Task-Divider/README.md

 # Task-Divider
 College Project Task Division Application using Ethereum Blockchain

-Task Division Using Egalitarian Equivalent Solution as a blockchain service iver ethereum network.
+Task Division Using Egalitarian Equivalent Solution as a blockchain service over ethereum network.

-Follow the project guide to starting the application.
+Follow the project guide to start the application.

 For contributions, ideas and questions feel free to connect with Project maintainers.